hio/erlang-doyer/README.md

 ------

 wrap do-notation with ?do/1.
-but there is erlang restriction, `Exprs' of ?do(Exprs) must be valid single erlang expression.
+but there is erlang restriction, `Exprs` of `?do(Exprs)` must be valid single erlang expression.

-then, use with collection syntax. there is following collection syntaxes.
+then, introduce collection syntax. there is following syntax candidates.

 1.  use list syntax.